 Article 19 of the Convention, which is binding on ratifying countries (including Italy), states that parties must “take all appropriate legislative, administrative, social and educational measures to protect the child from all forms of physical or mental violence.”
 Unfortunately, the treaty makes no mention of corporal punishment, and the Committee’s attempt to incorporate it under the rubric of physical violence has been rejected by many signatories, including the United States, Australia and the United Kingdom.

-All of these are also the effects of other forms of physical violence.
+These are also the effects of other forms of physical violence.
 For ethical reasons, it is difficult to establish causation through the use of randomized controlled trials (RCTs), the gold-standard in behavioral science.
 The few existing RCTs do however show that physical punishment is no more effective than other methods in eliciting compliance.
 In one such study, an average of eight spankings in a single session was needed to elicit compliance, and there was “no support for the necessity of the physical punishment.”

-Italians seem ready to accept a law that renders physical punishment of children illegal; the scientific evidence shows that it is not an effective way to discipline children; and it is positively correlated with psychological and societal harm.
+Italians seem ready to accept a law that renders physical punishment of children illegal.
+The scientific evidence shows that it is not an effective way to discipline children, and it is positively correlated with psychological and societal harm.
 But the root cause of this antiquated practice will not be done away with.
 The real solution lies in greater attention being dedicated to our children.